Education in India: Higher education

 There are no deaf colleges or universities in India.
-A person's education ends with grade school- where they likely weren't able to learn.
+A person's education ends with grade school- where they likely were not able to learn.
 With lack of education, DHH people then have a very difficult time finding a job.

 There is one interpreter in one college in India, Delhi University.

 Quality

 Literacy

 According to the Census of 2011, "every person above the age of 7 years who can read and write with understanding in any language is said to be literate".
 According to this criterion, the 2011 survey holds the national literacy rate to be 74.04%.
 The youth literacy rate, measured within the age group of 15 to 24, is 81.1% (84.4% among males and 74.4% among females), while 86% of boys and 72% of girls are literate in the 10–19 age group.

 Within the Indian states, Kerala has the highest literacy rate of 93.91% whereas Bihar averaged 61.8% literacy.
 The 2001 statistics indicated that the total number of 'absolute non-literates' in the country was 304 million.
 Gender gap in literacy rate is high, for example in Rajasthan, the state with the lowest female literacy rate in India, average female literacy rate is 52.66% and average male literacy rate is 80.51%, making a gender gap of 27.85%.